arHSM/discord-builds-dissector/notes.md

 ## Checklist

-This I need to do.
+Things I need to do.

 ### Web